priyadarshiajitav1990/APIGEE_MIGRATION_PAJ/ReadMe.txt

 	Note : Old is the one from which the data will be migrated New is the one to whcih the data will be migrated

+	2. Users and roles migration added.
+The description is present in the word file.